AlexMenor/AlexMenor/README.md

 After 2 years studying my degree, I found in Web and Mobile Development my passion.
 More specifically: Server Side Programming, Cloud Computing and API Design.

-I’m currently working at [Bounsel](https://bounsel.com) while I finish my degree, I'm also the lead of [DSC](https://developers.google.com/community/dsc) in Granada.
+I’m currently working at [Bounsel](https://bounsel.com) while I finish my degree.

 ### Some of the technologies I enjoy the most are...